cetinaziz2894/event-management-system/README.md

 # Getting Started with EMS React App

-This is a event management system that you can register, login, list the participants, show the details of event, change the isAttanded status of yours.
+This is a event management system that you can register, login, list the participants, show the details of the event, change the isAttanded status of yours.

 ## Available Scripts